Pyr3z/Carnivale/README.md

     * Unlucky - ...quite the opposite.
   * A secret, rare trait that only one pawn in the game can have, with a devastating yet unique mechanic... look for this pawn amongst carnies.
 * And absolutely (eventually), the ability for players to run their own carnival caravans

-## Side note
-Holy cow AI and data scribing is intense.
-Thought I'd be done with this weeks ago.
-At least it's all still fun though :P

 ## Texture artists welcomed!
 I'm a bit stronger on the coding side of things than the texturing side, so if you have a desire to help the mod along by drawing up textures of anything you think works with *Carnivale*'s goals, please do and contact me.